 Establishing a charitable trust may help you achieve multiple goals, including balancing your charitable goals with your income needs and/or providing potential tax deductions.
 There are two main types of charitable trusts that you can consider with your advisors - charitable remainder trusts (CRTs) and charitable lead trusts (CLTs).
 Both types of trusts involve gifting assets to a trust after which regular payments from the trust are either made to a noncharitable beneficiary (CRT) or charitable beneficiary (CLT) until the end of the trust's term, at which point remaining assets are paid to a charitable beneficiary (CRT) or noncharitable beneficiary (CLT).
-Both vehicles can benefit individuals and families who have significant charitable intentions, but they require careful planning and a full appreciation of the risks associated with them.
+Both vehicles can benefit individuals and families who have significant charitable intentions.
+They can be beneficial for those looking to preserve the value of highly appreciated assets while also receiving tax deductions and exemptions.